 Other causes for heaving include tree roots and pressure from adjacent buildings.
 Regardless of the cause, a professional foundation contractor is the best person to evaluate foundation heaving problems and suggest suitable solutions for your home.

 At Carolina Basement Systems, we have the tools and training available to fix foundations and slabs that are experiencing problems with upheaval.
 We offer foundation and slab heave repair quotes to all within our North Carolina service area.

 If you would like to schedule a free, no-obligation appointment with one of our foundation specialists, call or e-mail us today!
-We proudly serve High Point, Winston-Salem, Greensboro, Lexington, Burlington, Kernersville, Asheboro, Thomasville, Reidsville, Clemmons, and throughout the nearby areas.
+We proudly serve Durham, Winston-Salem, Greensboro, High Point, Chapel Hill, Lexington, Burlington, Kernersville, Asheboro, Thomasville, and throughout the nearby areas.

 our service area